List of The Dumping Ground characters: Clem Stephens

-Clem Stephens, played by Halle Cassell, made her first appearance in series 9 episode 6 ("Partners in Crime").
-In episode 11 of Series 9, it was revealed that she is used to moving around a lot and she has an older sister named Nicole with her own flat.
+Clementine "Clem" Stephens, played by Halle Cassell, made her first appearance in series 9 episode 6 ("Partners in Crime").
+In episode 11 of Series 9, it was revealed that she is used to moving around often and she has an older sister named Nicole with her own flat.
+In episode 5 of Series 10, Clem is diagnosed with ADHD.

+She does not return in series 11.

-Kyle Lavan
+Kyle Lawton

-Kyle Lavan, played by Freddy Smith, made his first appearance in series 9 episode 15 ("The Beat Goes On").
+Kyle Lawton, played by Freddy Smith, made his first appearance in series 9 episode 15 ("The Beat Goes On").
+He is moody and often snaps at the other children, though the arrival of Hugo in "A Hole New Start" allows him to show his more caring side and the two strike up a brotherly relationship.
+This culminates in "Bright Sparks", the finale of series 10, when he rescues Hugo from the Ashdene Ridge fire.

+He also has a difficult relationship with his father, who often lets him down, and recruits him for a crime in "Take Flight".
+It is revealed in "Under New Management" that his father has been arrested for theft.

+He does not return in Series 11.

-Ben
+Ben Pratt

-Ben, played by William Wyn Davies, made his first appearance in series 10 episode 1 ("A Whole New Start") and is the replacement care worker of Scott.
+Benjamin "Ben" H. Pratt, played by William Wyn Davies, made his first appearance in series 10 episode 1 ("A Whole New Start") and is the replacement care worker of Scott.

+In episode 4 of series 13, Ben announced that he was going to marry his boyfriend, Dan.
+Which meant he would leave to live with him in Australia.

+Ben Pratt has left the care home to live in Australia.

 Bonnie Vasiliou

 Bonnie Vasiliou, played by Lara Mehmet, made her first appearance in series 10 episode 1 ("A Whole New Start").
-She’s the older sister of Fraser Vasiliou.
+She is the older sister of Fraser Vasiliou.

 Fraser Vasiliou

 Fraser Vasiliou, played by Massimo Cull, made his first appearance in series 10 episode 1 ("A Whole New Start").
-He’s the younger brother of Bonnie Vasiliou.
+He is the younger brother of Bonnie Vasiliou.

+Fraser left offscreen after series 12 to join a Football Academy.